braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/cloud_ingestion/file_storage_integrations.md

 Take note of the region you’ve created the bucket in, as you will create an SQS queue in the same region in the next step.

-### Step 2: Create SQS resources
+### Step 2: Create SQS queue

 Create an SQS queue to track when objects are added to the bucket you’ve created.
+Use the default configuration settings for now.

 {% alert important %}
 Be sure to create this SQS in the same region you created the bucket in.
 {% endalert %}

-Use default configuration settings until you reach the access policy step.
-When setting up the access policy, choose **Advanced options**.

 Be sure to take note of the ARN and the URL of the SQS as you’ll be using it frequently during this configuration.
 <br><br>![]({% image_buster /assets/img/cloud_ingestion/s3_ARN.png %})
 <br><br>

+### Step 3: Set up access policy

+To set up the access policy, choose **Advanced options**.

 Append the following statement to the queue's access policy, being careful to replace `YOUR-BUCKET-NAME-HERE` with your bucket name, and `YOUR-SQS-ARN` with your SQS queue ARN, and `YOUR-AWS-ACCOUNT-ID` with your AWS account ID: